jrcharney/ArchWSLPlusPlus/FAQ.md

 Window 10 Pro will support WSL, but Windows 10 Home will not.

+If you do have Windows 10 Pro, the the mimimum supported version is *Windows 10 1709 Fall Creators Update 64-bit*.

 ## Can I use this with Window 8 or older?

 No.